JSON to CSV Converter — Free Online

 Quality tips for JSON → CSV

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting JSON to CSV, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+No values are altered during the move, but the conversion is structurally lossy for nested data: an array of flat objects maps cleanly to rows, while nested objects and arrays cannot fit a two-dimensional grid and are written as a stringified value in a single cell rather than expanding into many columns.
+Numbers and text survive intact; deep hierarchy is the only thing at risk.

 Troubleshooting